Hand & Wrist

 The interosseous membrane and strong forearm muscles cause displaced fragments to shorten and rotate.
 Plaster casts cannot maintain alignment against these forces, and malunion produces permanent limitation of forearm rotation.
 Children, whose bones have greater remodeling potential, can often be managed in casts; adults cannot.

-What if the elbow doesn't hurt — do I still need elbow X-rays?
+What if the elbow doesn't hurt?
+Do I still need elbow X-rays?

 Yes.
 The elbow X-ray is mandatory after any forearm fracture to identify an associated radial head dislocation (Monteggia).
 The elbow may not be painful despite joint disruption.